Neamar/featureless-job-queue/README.md

 * You need to run many small jobs at once
 * Your tasks are not CPU bound and you can run more than your number of CPU cores
-* You need concurrency across many servers (if you don't just use [`async.queue`](https://caolan.github.io/async/docs.html#queue))
+* You need concurrency across many servers (if you don't, just use [`async.queue`](https://caolan.github.io/async/docs.html#queue))
-* You don't need priority
+* You don't need priority -- just a plain FIFO
-* You can afford to lose a couple tasks on app critical failure (SIGKILL or power failure)
+* You can afford to lose a couple tasks on app critical failure (SIGKILL or power failure).
+SIGTERM is fine.

 ## How to use this library
 ### Constructor